-Our Health Editor's Go-To Smoothie Recipe For All-Day Energy & Blood Sugar Support
+Our Favorite Green Smoothie Recipe For All-Day Energy & Blood Sugar Support

 The saying "breakfast is the most important meal" may be a bit of a generalization—but I do know, personally, the first meal after waking does set the tone for the rest of my day.